Showing posts with label INTERVIEW QUESTION. Show all posts

 Tuesday, July 30, 2024

-Global vs Environment vs Collection Variables in Postman – Key Differences Explained
+Postman Variables Explained: Global vs Environment vs Collection (Key Differences with Examples)

 Global Variables: